JanHalozan/ConvolutionalNeuralNetwork/README.md

 ##ConvolutionalNeuralNetwork

-A general purpose convolutional neural network for classification.
+A general purpose convolutional neural network.

-**Under construction.** This network it currently under development and expected to be finished soon.
-I will also write a blog post about every single step of the way.
-Stay tuned.
+**Under construction.
+This network it currently under development and expected to be finished soon.**

-####Usage
+When finished I will write a blog post on how to write the thing from scratch yourself.
+Feel free to _star_ the repo.

+###About

+This project is a simple to use general purpose convolutional neural network framework.
+It features several types of layers which can be linked together as they are needed.
+Written in C++ which allows it to run blazingly fast and stay extremely portable (it has no dependencies).

+###Usage

 The network has a layered design which allows different configurations of how many layers and what layer types should be stacked together.

-The usage should be similar to:
+There are four types of layers:

+- **Convolution**.
+The convolution layer will perform the main feature extraction for the provided sample.
+- **Pooling**.
+The pooling layer performs a downsampling of the input by the factor of `filterSize` (defaults to 2) and with a stride provided in `stride` (defaults to 2).
+So the default downsampling is equal to 2x2.
+- **Hidden**.
+The hidden layer is a layer of a regular multi layer perceptron.
+It's only difference from the output layer is the way it computes its backpropagation gradients.
+- **Output layer**.
+The final layer.
+There are no hyperparameters to specify, just make sure you end the network with an output layer.

+A fancy ASCII art of the network structure:

 ```
 +-------------------+---------------+-----+--------------+-----+--------------+